 Plans for a Trail: The idea of linking New Canaan’s various parcels of open space has been around for decades, with the original “Green Links Organization” working on this goal since the 1980s.
 While the Green Links Organization dissolved in the early 2000s, NCLT continues to carry on their work by creating new trail systems.

 Plans for the Fieldcrest to Autumn Lane GreenLink Trail were fairly simple, as the parcel already had access to both roads.
-In 2015, the Land Trust blazed a trail between the two roads, thus enabling neighborhood residents walk between the two, previously unconnected, neighborhood.
-Today, the trail is frequently used by students at New Canaan Middle and High Schools as they walk to and from school
+In 2015, the Land Trust blazed a trail between the two roads, thus enabling residents to walk between the two, previously unconnected, neighborhoods.
+Today, the trail is frequently used by students at New Canaan Middle and High Schools as they walk to and from school.

 Recreation Opportunities: NCLT maintains its GreenLink Trails for pedestrian use.
-Visitors to this trail will enjoy a short jaunt through through the small patch of woodlands, which includes an old apple tree.
+Visitors will enjoy a short jaunt through through the small patch of woodlands, which includes an old apple tree.
 There are also dozens of bird species that reside in the woodlands.

 More images coming soon…